bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 General guide to writing tests for a new feature in SpiderMonkey:

+**Need input here**
-Go through the specification line by line, and ask yourself the question: "How can this break?".
+Go through the specification line by line, and ask the question: "How can this break?".
 If there exists a scenario in which the line of code can break, or behave unexpected, implement a test for it.

 # **4.3** How to implement a test